bbaral09/mytestrepo/README.md

 transit-pa-csr(config)#end

-### Configure IPSEC tunnels and BGP sessions using the template downloaded from the AWS console
+#### Configure IPSEC tunnels and BGP sessions using the template downloaded from the AWS console

  The template creates two IPSEC tunnels and two BGP sessions over those IPSEC tunnels.

- The whole configuration can loaded in one go after removing the comment lines that begin with an exclamation sign (" ! " ) are removed.
+ The whole configuration can loaded in one go after removing the comment lines that begin with an exclamation sign (" ! " ).

  However, it is better to load the configuration in small modules for better understanding of the configurations